turingtestfail/stac-search-jpa/README.md

 * /collections/{collectionId}/items
 * /collections/{collectionId}/items/{featureId}
 * /search
-* /filter?cql=  (CQL is not officially part of the STAC API standard yet, but I hear it is coming soon)
+* /filter?cql=  (CQL is not officially part of the STAC API standard yet, but I hear it is coming soon.
+Note that this implementation is PostgreSQL specific and will have to be removed for other databases)

+After you use JPA to create the tables you can load sample data from the [data.sql](https://github.com/turingtestfail/stac-search-jpa/blob/master/src/main/resources/data.sql)

 To Be Done
 1. Add support for pagination via the STAC limit parameter.